Not a Duodenal Switch patient? Check out:

-The DS is both a restrictive and a malabsorptive surgery.
+The Duodenal Switch (DS) is both a restrictive and a malabsorptive surgery.
 The smaller stomach helps patients eat less food and the rearrangement of the intestine causes them not to absorb all the calories that they do eat.
 The rearrangement of the intestine also causes them not to absorb vitamins and minerals well.
 They generally need to take even more vitamins than gastric bypass patients do.

 The vitamins you need will probably vary based on your individual needs and the results of your blood tests, but here are the basics that the American Society for Metabolic and Bariatric Surgery recommends for all DS patients: